 The chart below shows that since January 2009, 12.6 million foreclosures have been filed.
 Logically these loans tend to have the least amount of equity associated with them, so cleaning them up has gone a long way toward rebalancing the national home equity ratio.

 But even more drastic is the reduction in the amount of home equity financing since the end of the housing bubble.
 You can see on the chart below that after the brief recession in 2001, home equity financing took off, reaching a quarterly peak of $107.6 billion in the fourth quarter of 2006.

 Counteracting the trends in home equity loan financing and foreclosures has been a reversal in the percentage paid down on initial home purchases since 2009.
 While loan-to-price ratios initially fell for new and used homes during the financial crisis, after 2010 those ratios started to climb once again.
 You can see on the chart below that lenders have been especially eager to finance the purchase of newly built homes (black line).
 The loan-to-price ratio on newly built homes is higher today than it was in January of 2008.

 The increase in loan-to-price ratios generates risk for lenders, borrowers and investors.
 Navigating rapid market movements is not for the novice.
-In our premium strategy report, Young Research’s Global Investment Strategy, we have recommended the purchase of three real estate companies.
-Get these valuable names and more by joining us today.
+Visit Young’s World Money Forecast for more today.